citymonkeymao/hamr/Readme.md

     	}
     }
 ###SetSumCounter
-SetSumCounter is used to count how many identical value of a field presented in a reduce function.
+SetSumCounter is used to count how many different value of a field presented in a reduce function.
 The ipcount in [example][exampleCode] code illustrate usage of this counter: you have got a web site's visitor data which contain a url and user's IP.
 And you want to know how many indentical IP had visited each url.
 This is how SetSumCounter is used in IpCountBean:

     @Counters(counters = {SetSumCounter.class})
     public class IpCountBean extends AnnotedBean{